iExecBlockchainComputing/iexec-dapps-registry/README.md

 In order to list your dapp on the [iExec Dapp Store](https://dapps.iex.ec/), you need to make it into the iExec Dapp Registry FIRST.
 But relax, it's very easy:

-Once you created and deployed your iExec Dapp using the [iExec SDK](https://github.com/iExecBlockchainComputing/iexec-sdk/tree/next), here are the 5 steps that remain to enter this registry:
+Once you created, deployed and published your iExec Dapp using the [iExec SDK](https://github.com/iExecBlockchainComputing/iexec-sdk/tree/next), here are the 5 steps that remain to enter this registry:

+## Before beginning

+Make sure your app runs smoothly on iExec

+Make sure your app is published on the marketplace:
+- run `iexec orderbook app <appAddress>`
+- if the orderbook is empty, run `iexec app publish <appAddress>` to publish an apporder

+Make sure the following keys of `iexec.json` are filled:
+- description: a description of your app to display in the store (at least 150 chars)
+- license
+- author
+- additionally, if your app accept args, you can fill in `buyConf.params.iexec_args` to provide default args

 ## 1. Github Fork this repo